vernemq/vmq-docs/configuration/file-auth.md

 `-c`

 > Creates a new password file.
+Does not overwrite existing file.

 `-cf`